kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

     </a>
 </figure>

-## Apples's Income Statement Visualization
+## Apples's Income Statement Visualization - New P&L format

 The following waterfall chart is a more detailed visualization of the P&L for Apple and should help you understand the proportion between different items and highlight the main changes compared to the previous year.
 Below the chart, I will walk you through Apple's P&L and show you a more detailed breakdown.

-If you haven't encountered this chart before and are not familiar with it, I recommend going through<a href="/how-to-redesign-your-income-statement/"> my post explaining how and why I prefer to show P&L statement in this form.</a>
+If you haven't encountered this p&L format before and are not familiar with it, I recommend going through<a href="/how-to-redesign-your-income-statement/"> my post explaining how and why I prefer to show P&L statement in this form.</a>

 <figure>
     <a href="/assets/images/apple_income_statement_chart_2018.png">